top of page

 • People new to a city or traveling

-• People stay longer and return for connection
+• People will stay longer and return to make new connections

 • Create an atmosphere of welcome conversation